mattnappo/multirun/README.md

 # multirun

-Simple zero-dependence Python tool to sweep function arguments.
+Simple zero-dependence Python tool to parameterize multiple runs of a function.